consulo/consulo-dev.github.io/docs/basics/getting_started/setting_up_environment.md

 Use the following checklist to ensure that you are ready to develop your custom plugins.

-- **Get IntelliJ IDEA CE source code** on your local computer.
+- **Get Consulo source code** on your local computer.
-  Getting IntelliJ IDEA CE source code is not a requirement for plugin development, but having it makes debugging your plugins much more straightforward.
+  Getting Consulo source code is not a requirement for plugin development, but having it makes debugging your plugins much more straightforward.
-  For detailed instructions, refer to the _Getting IntelliJ IDEA Community Edition Source Code_ section of [Check Out And Build Community Edition](upsource:///README.md).
+  For detailed instructions, refer to the _Getting Consulo Source Code_ section of [Check Out And Build Consulo](https://github.com/consulo/consulo/blob/master/README.md).
-  Note that building IntelliJ IDEA CE from source code is not required for plugin development.
+  Note that building Consulo from source code is not required for plugin development.
-- **Plugin DevKit** plugin must be [enabled in IntelliJ IDEA](https://www.jetbrains.com/help/idea/managing-plugins.html).
 - **Consulo SDK** must be configured for your IDEA project.
   For more information, see below.